Akmeena4u/Web-Development-Bootcamp/011_Most Important Interview Guide- Web development/005_React Redux.md

 > **Can you have multiple stores in Redux?**
 > - Typically, an application should have a single store.
 However, you can have multiple stores, but it's generally discouraged as it can complicate state management.

+> **Can I dispatch an action in the reducer?**
+> -"Technically, you can dispatch an action in the reducer, but it is not recommended and is generally considered an anti-pattern in Redux."
+> - Because "The reducer function in Redux should be a pure function, meaning it should not have side effects or dispatch actions.
+Its role is to take the current state and an action, and return a new state based solely on those inputs."

+> **How to reset the state in Redux?**
+> -To reset the state in Redux, you can define a new action and a corresponding reducer that returns the initial state of your application.

+> **Is it necessary to keep all the component states in the Redux store?**
+> -No, it is not necessary to keep all the component states in the Redux store.

+> **How can we structure the top level directories in Redux?**
+> -Components: Components are used for “dumb” React components unfamiliar with Redux.
+> -Containers: Containers are used for “smart” React components that are connected to Redux.
+> -Actions: Actions are used for all the action creators, where the file name should be corresponding to the part of the app.
+> -Reducers: Reducers are used for all the reducers where the file name is corresponding to the state key.
+> -Store: Stores are used for store initialization.
+This directory works best in small and mid-level size apps.

 ---
 **Here are interview questions related to multiple reducers in Redux:**